-Per 2 CFR § 200.113, the recipient and its subrecipients must disclose, in a timely manner, in writing to NEH or the pass-through entity, all violations of federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the federal award.
-For recipients receiving more than \$10,000,000 in federal funds from active grants, cooperative agreements, and procurement contracts, must report certain civil, criminal, or administrative proceedings to the Federal Awardee Performance and Integrity Information System (FAPIIS), in accordance with Appendix XII to 2 CFR Part 200.
+Per 2 CFR § 200.113, the recipient and its subrecipients must disclose, in a timely manner and in writing to NEH or the pass-through entity, all violations of federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the federal award.
+For recipients receiving more than \$10,000,000 in federal funds from active grants, cooperative agreements, and procurement contracts, must report certain civil, criminal, or administrative proceedings to SAM, in accordance with Appendix XII to 2 CFR Part 200.
 Failure to make required disclosures can result in any of the noncompliance remedies described in 2 CFR § 200.339.